 The ICTR delivered its last trial judgement in December 2012.
 Since then the Mechanism for International Criminal Tribunals, has assumed responsibility for the ICTR's residual functions including cases before the appeals chamber and the tracking and arrest of the accused who remain fugitives from justice.

 At the end of World War II in 1945, nearly every country in Africa was subject to colonial rule or administration.
 Following the founding of the UN in 1945 and its massive decolonization effort, Africa is now virtually free from colonial rule.
-In 2011 South Sudan became Africa’s newest country when it gained independence from the rest of Sudan.
-Today, the African Union boasts 54 independent member States.
+In 2011, South Sudan became Africa’s newest country when it gained independence from the rest of Sudan.

-The continent's economy grew by roughly four per cent in 2014, creating one of the longest stretches of uninterrupted positive economic expansion in Africa's history.
+The continent's economy grew by roughly 3.4 percent in 2017, creating one of the longest stretches of uninterrupted positive economic expansion in Africa's history.
 As a result, a growing number of Africans have joined the middle class each year.

 Advancement of Women

-In January 2015 the Heads of State and Governments of the African Union adopted Agenda 2063, Ethiopia.
+In January 2015 the Heads of State and Governments of the African Union adopted Agenda 2063.
 The vision and ideals in the Agenda serve as pillars for the continent in the foreseeable future, which will be translated into concrete objectives, milestones, goals, targets and actions/measures.